Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Evaluation

 \textbf{1.
 Localized Gradient Smoothing~\cite{naseer2019local}.} Naseer et al. propose local gradient smoothing (LGS) to neutralize the effect of adversarial patch pixels.
 They first perform normalization over the gradient values, and then use a moving window to identify high-density regions (based on certain thresholds), which will be smoothed out to suppress the influence of the adversarial pixels.
 We follow \cite{naseer2019local} to set the threshold as 0.1 and smoothing factor as 2.3.

 \textbf{2.
 Adversarial training.} Adversarial training (AT) increases the robustness of DNNs by explicitly training the networks to be robust against the patch attack~\cite{rao2020adversarial,wu2020defending}.
 We adopt the approach from prior work ~\cite{rao2020adversarial,wu2020defending} to conduct AT on ImageNette.
 We first train the models on clean images, which is then used for adversarial training.
 For each DNN, we train three different models, one for each patch size.
-We train the models by using the SGD optimizer and varying different hyperparameters such as learning rate, momentum, dropout, number of epochs, batch size (see Appendix~\ref{sec:adv-training-details}).
+We train the models by using the SGD optimizer and varying different hyperparameters such as learning rate, momentum, dropout, number of epochs, batch size.

 \textbf{3.
 SentiNet~\cite{chou2020sentinet}.} Chou et al. propose SentiNet for detecting patch attacks.
 Sentinet first uses a selective search image segmentation to generate a list of class proposals, i.e., input segments corresponding to different classes.
-It then extracts the salient maps from the class proposals and identifies the unique salient features, by subtracting the common regions in the saliency maps, which is then overlaid to a set of new images.
-It then replaces the salient features with inert patterns such as Gaussian noise in order to distinguish between adversarial and benign features.
-The final attack detection is based on statistical analysis on two metrics, namely (1) the number of images misclassified, and (2) the average confidence values from images with inert patterns.
+It then extracts the salient maps from the class proposals and identifies the unique features, by subtracting the common regions in the saliency maps, which is then overlaid to a set of new images.
+It then replaces the extracted features with inert patterns such as Gaussian noise in order to distinguish between adversarial and benign features.
+The final attack detection is based on statistical analysis on two metrics: (1) the number of misclassified images from images with the unique extracted features, and (2) the average confidence values from images with inert patterns.
 We follow \cite{chou2020sentinet} to overlay the salient features from the test image to 100 new images, which is to calculate the statistics for detecting adversarial examples.
 We randomly sample 400 clean images to compute the detection threshold for detection. { SentiNet~\cite{chou2020sentinet} is the most closely related technique to \sysname, and we compare both techniques in detail below. }

 { \textbf{4.
 PatchGuard~\cite{xiang2020patchguard}.} Xiang et al.~\cite{xiang2020patchguard} propose PatchGuard, a certified defense technique against patch attacks.
 The main idea is to enforce small receptive field in the DNNs, and secure feature aggregation by masking out the regions with the highest sum of class evidence (as these regions are more likely to be manipulated by adversarial patch to dominate the prediction). }